How to Fix the BSOD Error 0x00000024

 Solution 1: Update/Reinstall Device Drivers

 Since outdated or corrupted device drivers are reportedly able to trigger this problem and fixing driver-related problems isn’t tricky compared to other cases, the first step we would like to recommend is to update or reinstall device drivers.
-Several users reported that after reinstalling or manually updating certain drivers, the error stopped to annoy them.
-If you can’t decide which drivers you should update and reinstall, try looking into the device drivers and graphics driver.
+Several users reported that after reinstalling or manually updating certain drivers, the error stopped annoying them.
+If you can’t decide which drivers you should update and reinstall, try looking into the device drivers and graphics drivers.
 Use these steps to update/reinstall a device driver:

 Step 1: Type in Device Manager in the Search bar and open it.